Vash the Stampede: Critical response

 Journalists have also commented on Vash's role in Madhouse's adaptation of the manga.
 Escapist Magazine regarded Vash's characterization as one of the most intriguing aspects of Trigun because while being a pacifist, he fights to protect others and despite his victories, he is never seen as overpowered.
 AnimeOnDVD enjoyed him for "running a gamut of emotions and attitudes" while displaying multiple skills that made him the most powerful fighter on the planet.
 The reviewer also said the change in Vash's character makes him more interesting to watch in the darker scenarios.
 Vash's backstory and its effect on him were described as "really interesting" because it would prompt questions from the audience.
 T.H.E.M.
 Anime Reviews called Vash "the poster-child for the misunderstood hero".
 Similarly, Anime News Network praised Vash's characterization for avoiding cliches often seen in Western stories.
 AnimeNation compared Vash with Abel Nightroad from the Trinity Blood anime based on their similar traits, saying they might be interpreted as identical characters.
 In the book Anime Impact: The Movies and Shows that Changed the World of Japanese Animation, Chris Stuckmann compares Vash with John McClane from the Die Hard action films because of the similar misunderstandings the two go through while facing enemies.

 Some critics commented on Vash's relationship with Knives.
 His final fight against Knives was seen as another well-developed scenario by ANN.
 Escapist compared Vash and Knives to yin and yang because of their contrasting natures, which made their antagonism more appealing.
 Comic Book Bin also made this comparison, suggesting they subtly parallel Cain and Abel from the Book of Genesis because of how much Knives wants to torment his brother.
 By the manga's climax, Mania claimed the fight between these two characters was "the stuff of legend."
+The show's entry in The Encyclopedia of Science Fiction says that Wolfwood is Vash's philosophical counterpoint, being prepared to kill for the greater good in contrast to Vash's pacifist idealism.